giampaolo/psutil/docs/index.rst

 .. _const-procfs_path:
 .. data:: PROCFS_PATH

-  The path of the /proc filesystem on Linux and Solaris (defaults to ``"/proc"``).
+  The path of the /proc filesystem on Linux, Solaris and AIX (defaults to ``"/proc"``).
   You may want to re-set this constant right after importing psutil in case your /proc filesystem is mounted elsewhere or if you want to retrieve